Umar Farooq Zahoor: Awards and recognition

 In August 2023, Zahoor received a medal by President of Equatorial Guinea Teodoro Obiang Nguema Mbasogo.

-In August 2024, it was reported that President Asif Zardari approved the Hilal-e-Imtiaz award for Zahoor for his role in the Toshakhana reference case against Imran Khan.
+On 14 August 2024, President Asif Zardari awarded the Hilal-e-Imtiaz to Zahoor on Independence Day for his role in the Toshakhana reference case against Imran Khan.
+On the 2025 Independence Day, he was again awarded the Hilal-e-Imtiaz for his role during the 2025 India–Pakistan conflict.

 Personal life

 In 2006, he married Pakistani actress Sofia Mirza, and had twin daughters with her.
 When the marriage was dissolved in 2009, the mother was granted custody of the twins, and for fear that Zahoor would take the daughters out of Pakistan, the children were put on a no-fly list to prevent them from leaving the country.
 In the same year, he kidnapped the daughters and smuggled them out of Pakistan using fake passports.

 In 2013, it was announced that Zahoor had become engaged to Pakistani actress Veena Malik.
 The following year, Malik was sentenced to 26 years in prison for blasphemy, but had already escaped to Dubai by then.